-remains ongoing.108 This review was just the most recent in a series of periodic reviews of those decrees over the past 75 years.
+Third, the Department of Justice undertook a sweeping review of the antitrust consent decrees that govern the practices of ASCAP and BMI, the two largest music performance rights organisations in the United States.[129]
+This review was just the most recent in a series of periodic reviews of those decrees over the past 75 years.
 This latest review started in 2019, garnered nearly 900 sets of public comments from interested parties and included a two-day public workshop in late July 2020.
-On 15 January 2021, on the eve of a change in presidential administration, the outgoing Assistant Attorney General for the Antitrust Division, Makan Delrahim, issued a statement closing the review without recommending any changes to the decrees.109 In his remarks, Mr Delrahim recognised that any change in the regulatory framework governing ASCAP and BMI could have significant effects on the music licensing marketplace, given the historical and ongoing dominance of those two organisations in the United States, and he acknowledged the wide variety of perspectives on whether the decrees should be modified and, if so, how.
+On 15 January 2021, on the eve of a change in presidential administration, the outgoing Assistant Attorney General for the Antitrust Division, Makan Delrahim, issued a statement closing the review without recommending any changes to the decrees.
+[130] In his remarks, Mr Delrahim recognised that any change in the regulatory framework governing ASCAP and BMI could have significant effects on the music licensing marketplace, given the historical and ongoing dominance of those two organisations in the United States, and he acknowledged the wide variety of perspectives on whether the decrees should be modified and, if so, how.
 To ensure that the decrees continue to achieve their objective of protecting competition and remaining current with developments in the marketplace, he recommended further reviews of the decrees every five years.

-A third development worthy of note is the recent challenge by the Department of Justice to Penguin Random House's planned acquisition of Simon & Schuster on the ground that it would reduce competition in the book publishing marketplace.
-The case was tried in August 2022 and a decision is pending.
-This suit followed an unsuccessful effort of the Department of Justice in 2019 to block the merger of AT&T and Time Warner.
+Fourth, both the Department of Justice and the FTC have been active in oversight of merger activity in the media and entertainment industries.
+For example, the Department of Justice challenged Penguin Random House's planned acquisition of Simon & Schuster on the ground that it would reduce competition in the book publishing marketplace.
+Following a bench trial in August 2022, the district court enjoined the proposed merger.
+[131] This suit followed an earlier unsuccessful effort of the Department of Justice in 2019 to block the merger of AT&T and Time Warner.
 The federal government had expressed concern that the merger would place too much power over video programming and video distribution in the hands of too few individuals and lead to higher prices and less innovation.
-The Department of Justice sued to block the merger under the Clayton Act, but the district court refused to enjoin the transaction, and the appellate court affirmed the denial.110
+The Department of Justice sued to block the merger under the Clayton Act, but the district court refused to enjoin the transaction, and the appellate court affirmed the denial.
+[132] The FTC has been particularly active in addressing competition and consumer protection in the video game industry, filing an administrative complaint against the merger between Microsoft and Activision Blizzard, the creator and publisher of Call of Dutyand World of Warcraft, that remains pending [133] and bringing an enforcement action against Epic Games arising out alleged violations of children's privacy and the use of so-called 'dark patters' to trick players into making unwanted purchases rack up unauthorised charges that resulted in settlements providing more than US\$500 million in relief.
+[134]